contiki-ng/contiki-ng/doc/getting-started/Docker.md

 ```shell
 sudo apt-get install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
 ```
+NOTE: other docker versions than the one suggested above might now work well with the instructions below.
+Default docker runtimes in Ubuntu are typically not going to work well.

 Make sure your user is added to the unix group `docker`:
 ```shell